A closer look at how reflexology supports you

 STRESS

-Stress is the body’s response to pressure or demand.
+Stress is the body’s natural response to pressure.
 In short bursts, it can help us stay focused and responsive.
 When the body is under sustained stress, it can become difficult to fully relax and this may contribute to muscle tension, headaches, digestive changes, low energy, disrupted sleep, and elevated blood pressure.
 Reflexology supports the body’s natural relaxation response, encouraging a shift out of prolonged stress activation and into a more restorative state.
 Research has shown that heart rate may decrease during reflexology sessions, reflecting a calming effect on the nervous system.
 Sessions may help ease physical tension, support healthier sleep patterns, improve digestive function, and promote a greater sense of balance and resilience.
 Each appointment is tailored to how you are presenting on the day, with the intention of helping you feel more settled, restored, and better able to meet daily demands.

 SLEEP